 When you have other health coverage You must tell us if you are covered or a family member is covered under another group health plan or have automobile insurance that pays health care expenses without regard to fault.
 This is called "double coverage."
 When you have double coverage, one plan normally pays its benefits in full as the primary payer and the other plan pays a reduced benefit as the secondary payer.
 We, like other insurers, determine which coverage is primary according to the National Association of Insurance Commissioners' guidelines.
 When we are the primary payer, we will pay the benefits described in this brochure.
 When we are the secondary payer, we will determine our allowance.
 After the primary plan pays, we will pay either what is left of our allowance or up to our regular benefit, whichever is less.
 We will not pay more than our allowance.
-The combined payments from both plans may not equal the entire amount billed by the provider.

-What is Medicare?

-Medicare is a Health Insurance Program for:

-- People 65 years of age and older. - •• Some people with disabilities, under 65 years of age. - People with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).

-Medicare has two parts:

-- •• Part A (Hospital Insurance).
-Most people do not have to pay for Part A. - •• Part B (Medical Insurance).
-Most people pay monthly for Part B.
+The combined payments from both plans may not equal the entire amount billed by the provider. • What is Medicare?
+Medicare is a Health Insurance Program for: • People 65 years of age and older. • Some people with disabilities, under 65 years of age. • People with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).
+Medicare has two parts: • Part A (Hospital Insurance).
+Most people do not have to pay for Part A. If you or your spouse worked for at least 10 years in Medicare-covered employment, you should be able to qualify for premium-free Part A insurance.
+(Someone who was a Federal employee on January 1, 1983 or since automatically qualifies.)
+Otherwise, if you are age 65 or older, you may be able to buy it.
+Contact 1-800-MEDICARE for more information. • Part B (Medical Insurance).
+Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check.
 If you are eligible for Medicare, you may have choices in how you get your health care.
 Medicare+Choice is the term used to describe the various health plan choices available to Medicare beneficiaries.
-The information in the next few pages shows how we coordinate benefits with Medicare, depending on the type of Medicare+Choice plan you have.

-• The Original Medicare Plan

-The Original Medical Plan is available everywhere in the United States.
-It is the way most people get their Medicare Part A and Part B benefits.
+The information in the next few pages shows how we coordinate benefits with Medicare, depending on the type of Medicare+Choice plan you have. • The Original Medicare Plan (Part A or Part B) The Original Medicare Plan (Original Medicare) is available everywhere in the United States.
+It is the way everyone used to get Medicare benefits and is the way most people get their Medicare Part A and Part B benefits now.
 You may go to any doctor, specialist, or hospital that accepts Medicare.
-Medicare pays its share and you pay your share.
+The Original Medicare Plan pays its share and you pay your share.
 Some things are not covered under Original Medicare, like prescription drugs.

-When you are enrolled in this Plan and Original Medicare, you still need to follow the rules in this brochure for us to cover your care.
+When you are enrolled in Original Medicare along with this Plan, you still need to follow the rules in this brochure for us to cover your care.

-2001 SAMBA 58 Section 9 Claims process -- You probably will never have to file a claim form when you have both our Plan and Medicare.
+Claims process when you have the Original Medicare Plan -- You probably will never have to file a claim form when you have both our Plan and the Original Medicare Plan.
 We have contracted with most Medicare Part B claims processors (also known as carriers) to receive electronic copies of your claims after Medicare has paid their benefits.